 Posters, textiles, and stickers designed by Gibson adorn surfaces throughout the space.
 These words and images, drawn from artworks and texts he has created in the past decade, celebrate Indigenous individuals, forms, aesthetics, and materials.
 An open call for personal artifacts by artists and creatives was launched in 2021 to expand on this material, submissions for this initiative can be viewed here.

 Also housed within the installation is a temporary library of locally acquired and donated children’s books.
 This visual archive, which prioritizes Indigenous, Black, Brown, and queer voices, speaks to strategies of storytelling and place-making and to what histories are remembered and how.
+The full list of books on display at MOCA can be viewed here.

 Specially commissioned speakers and performers, as well as members of the public, are invited to make use of this vibrant and friendly composition throughout the duration of the exhibition.